digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/09) Campaign.md

 The elder, their weathered face etched with concern, looks up as you approach.
 "What did you see?
 What happened out here?"

 > [!info] Inside the Alwataq
 Inside the building a large crystal, 7 feet high, is set inside the floor.
 The ground is covered in metallic runes, and clockwork or crystalwork contraptions can be found on shelves and workbenches that cover the walls.
 The building is domed, and above the crystal a beautiful painting of the night sky, stars and all, can be found.
-It shimmers, and an Artistry check will confirm that it moves and changes to reflect the real sky.
+It shimmers, and an Culture check will confirm that it moves and changes to reflect the real sky.

 Farid will confide in the party, in private within the Alwataq, only if they swear an oath of secrecy.
 "The anchor," they rasp, their voice laced with urgency, "it weakens.
 Our shield against the shifting sands falters - and I do not know what to do."
 The party is *very* unlikely to know more than Farid in this matter, but he will provide more context if they can calm him down or convince him in some other way.
 The anchor has failed in the past, but always because of some 'natural' reason - the moons aligning, or an Al-Mi'raj getting into the building.
 After verbally processing, Farid will consider something new - what if it's something *unseen*.
 If this is the case, he's not the right person to talk to.
 Farid's pride hangs in the balance here.
 He has kept the madinah safe for decades, it failing now in his old age will only make others pity him and he'll be replaced.